Apratim23/Azumanga_Daioh/README.md

 **Navigation Bar**: Add a navigation bar using HTML elements like <ul> and <li> to link to different sections of the page.
 **Character Profiles**: Create separate HTML pages for individual characters with details and images.
 **JavaScript Interactions**: Implement basic JavaScript to add animations or interactive elements.
-Remember, this is just a starting point.
-Feel free to explore HTML, CSS, and potentially JavaScript to create a more comprehensive and engaging Azumanga Daioh fan page!